 Since Matlab can be expensive (several thousands of dollars for a single license), there is a free program called Octave that replicates much of the numerical and matrix analysis with a very similar syntax.
 Octave is part of the GNU project but is not directly developed or supported by the FSF (Free Software Foundation).
-Octave is installed on the Linux systems in our computer labs, and many of the programs in this class's computer labs use octave as an underlying fast matrix calculator.
+Octave is installed on the Linux systems in many computer labs.
 Octave does not have built-in graphics like Matlab does, so Matlab user interface code (including AT) is not trivially portable to Octave.
 However, Octave can produce many plots that Matlab can by invoking gnuplot as a plotting tool.